hugohosman/option_pricing_with_ML-/README.md

     nll = np.sum(np.log(sigma_2) + (y_t**2) / sigma_2)
     return nll

-#Starting parameters to let the model begin, maybe a formula to derive these when more time
+#Starting parameters to let the model begin.
 start_parameters = (0.00001, 0.01, 0.9)

-#minimize the negative log-likelihood is maximizing the likelihood
+#Minimize the negative log-likelihood is maximizing the likelihood.
 result = minimize(NLL, start_parameters, args=y_t, method='nelder-mead', options={'disp': True})

-#obtain the parameters
+#Obtain the parameters.
 omega = result.x[0]
 alpha = result.x[1]
 beta = result.x[2]

-#implement the parameters in a new column in the dataframe
+#Implement the parameters in a new column in the dataframe
 #take the squareroot because the garch derives the variance
-#which is the square of the volatility as mentioned in the theory
+#which is the square of the volatility as mentioned in the theory.
 dataframe['GARCH'] = np.sqrt(garch(omega, alpha, beta, y_t))
 fig = plt.figure()
 plt.plot(dataframe['Date'], dataframe['GARCH'], label = 'GARCH', zorder = 2)